QMUL-MAT/gatsby-mat/README.md

     ![](/readme_pics/upload_files.png)

-1. If the new images replaces an existing one but has a different filename follow the instructions on the previous section to update the content to point to the new image.
+1. If the new image replaces an existing one but has a different filename follow the instructions on the previous section to update the content to point to the new image.
 Also, don't forget to delete the old image.

     ![](/readme_pics/delete_file.png)